Accelerox/wireguard-namespace/README.md

 Replace `<identifier>` with the name of the namespace you want to execute the command in, and `<command>` with the command string you want to run.

+## Disclaimer

+These scripts have only been tested with Mullvad VPN and may not be compatible with other VPN providers.
+The scripts do not support IPv6 addresses in the configuration file.
+When choosing an identifier name, please avoid using hyphens (-) or underscores (_) to ensure proper functioning.